-Both luteinizing hormone (LH) and gonadotropin releasing hormone (GnRH) are important in male and female reproduction.
-Their interaction with each other is a necessary part of the menstrual cycle and conception in women, as well as in the production of sperm cells in men.
+Both luteinizing hormone (LH) and gonadotropin-releasing hormone (GnRH) are important in male and female reproduction.
+Their interaction is a vital part of the menstrual cycle and conception in women.
+They’re also important to the production of sperm cells in men.

 In women, FSH goes on to stimulate the growth of eggs in the ovaries.
 This leads to the production of estrogen, another hormone, which sends a signal back to the pituitary gland to slow the releasing of FSH and to make more LH.
 The change leads to ovulation and a drop in both LH and FSH.

-Once ovulation has occurred, the empty follicle in the ovary begins producing yet another hormone, progesterone, which is needed to maintain a pregnancy.
+After ovulation, the empty follicle in the ovary begins producing yet another hormone, progesterone, which is needed to maintain a pregnancy.
 If ovulation does not lead to pregnancy, the cycle goes back to the beginning.

 In men, GnRH stimulates the release of LH from the pituitary gland.
 LH then binds to receptor cells in the testicles to begin the production of sperm cells.

-Your doctor may also order an LH response to GnRH test to evaluate the level of certain hormones in your body.
+Your doctor may also order an LH response to GnRH test to check the level of certain hormones in your body.
 It can give a doctor an idea of testosterone levels in male patients and estradiol levels (an important form of estrogen) in female patients.

-To perform an LH response to GnRH test, your doctor will need to take a sample of your blood.
-Then your doctor will give you a shot of GnRH.
+To perform an LH response to GnRH test, your doctor needs to take a sample of your blood.
+Then they’ll give you a shot of GnRH.
 Over a period of time, typically 20 minutes and 60 minutes after the injection, additional blood samples will be drawn so the luteinizing hormone (LH) can be measured.

 There are very few risks associated with having blood drawn.
-A small amount of bruising may occur where the needle was inserted, but if you put pressure on it after the needle is withdrawn, you can minimize this.
+You may have a small amount of bruising where the needle was inserted.
+You can minimize it by putting pressure on the wound after the nurse removes the needle.
 In rare cases, you may experience phlebitis, an inflammation of your vein.
-It is not a serious problem and you will probably be directed to apply a warm compress to the needle site throughout the day.
-You should tell your doctor if you have any bleeding disorders before having blood drawn.
+It’s not a serious problem.
+You’ll just need to apply a warm compress to the needle site throughout the day.

 Your doctor will tell you what to do before having your blood drawn for an LH response to GnRH test.
+You should tell your doctor if you have any bleeding disorders.
 You may need to stop taking certain medications before the test, such as birth control and any other hormone pills.
 They may interfere with your results.
-It is likely that your doctor will also ask that you not eat or drink anything during the eight hours leading up to the blood draw.
+Your doctor will likely also ask that you don’t eat or drink anything during the eight hours leading up to the blood draw.

-When the LH response is higher than normal, it may indicate primary hypogonadism, or a problem with the ovaries or testes.
-When the response is too low, it may indicate secondary hypogonadism, or an issue with the pituitary gland and hypothalamus.
+When the LH response is higher than normal, it may indicate primary hypogonadism or a problem with the ovaries or testes.
+When the response is too low, it may indicate secondary hypogonadism or an issue with the pituitary gland and hypothalamus.